Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 * Give the KeySafe key a Title.
 * Optionally add a Description.
 * Populate the following fields on the form:
-  * `Access Token URL` - Your Cynerio account specific authentication URL, in the format: `https://your-portal-login.cynerio.com`
+  * `Access Token URL` - Your Cynerio account-specific authentication URL, in the format: `https://your-portal-login.cynerio.com`
-  * `API URL` - Your Cynerio account specific API endpoint URL, in the format: `https://your-cynerio-account.cyner.io`
+  * `API URL` - Your Cynerio account-specific API endpoint URL, in the format: `https://your-cynerio-account.cyner.io`
   * `Client ID` -  The Client ID for your Cynerio integration application
   * `Client Secret` -  The Client Secret for your Cynerio integration application
 * Click `Create Key`.